jeremiahsnapp/dev-lxc/README.md

 Using [ruby-lxc](https://github.com/lxc/ruby-lxc) it builds a standalone Chef Server or tier Chef Server cluster composed of a backend and multiple frontends with round-robin DNS resolution.
-It will also optionally build a Chef Analytics server and connect it with the Chef Server.
+It will also optionally build a standalone or tier Chef Analytics server and connect it with the Chef Server.

 The dev-lxc tool is well suited as a tool for support related work, customized cluster builds for demo purposes, as well as general experimentation and exploration.